satyamsharma3524/webgurudev/README.md

-# webgurudev
+# Blooger_Website
-This is a Blog website related to Affiliate Marketing.
+This is the complete blooger website create using html and css